shellyrishi/PROJECT-Based-Learning-04-/README.md

 # THE FM GAME

 # Objective
-The objective of this game is to provide a little Javascript quiz game.
+The objective of this game is to provide a little FREQUENCY MODULATION quiz game.
 The rules of this game are:
 1. Total time: 75 seconds
 2. 3 question banks, 2 banks have 4 questions and 1 bank has 5.